taharachedi/Algorithms-Problem-Solving-Level-4/10 - Days From The Beginning Of Year/README.md

-# 📅 Problem 10 :Calculate Days from the Beginning of the Year
+# 📅 Problem 10 :Days from the Beginning of the Year

 This simple C++ program calculates the number of days that have passed from the beginning of a specified year up to a given date.
 The user is prompted to enter a day, month, and year, and the program calculates the total days based on leap year adjustments and the number of days in each month.